scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 The main goal of echodataflow is to allow users to configure an echosounder data processing pipeline through editing configuration “recipe” templates.
 Echodataflow can be configured through three templates: datastore.yaml which handles the data storage decisions, pipeline.yml which specifies the processing stages, and logging.yaml which sets the logging format.

 ### Data Storage Configuration
 In [Figure%s](#fig:datastore_config): datstore.yaml we provide an example of a data store configuration for a ship survey.
-In this scenario we want to process data from the Joint U.S.-Canada Integrated Ecosystem and Pacific Hake Acoustic Trawl Survey which is being publicly shared on an AWS S3 bucket by NOAA National Center for Environmental Information Acoustics Archive (NCEA)[ref].
+In this scenario we want to process data from the Joint U.S.-Canada Integrated Ecosystem and Pacific Hake Acoustic Trawl Survey [NWFSC_FRAM_2022]which is being publicly shared on an AWS S3 bucket by NOAA National Cent er for Environmental Information Acoustics Archive (NCEA)[NWFSC_FRAM_2022].
 The archive contains data from many surveys dating back to 1991 and contains ~280TB of data.
 The additional parameters referring to ship, survey, and sonar model names allow to parse the files to those belonging only to the survey of interest.
 The output is set to a private S3 bucket belonging to the user (i.e. an AWS account different from the input one), and the credentials are passed through a block_name.
 The survey contains ~4000 files, and one can set the group option to combine the files into survey-specific groups: based on transect information provided in the transect_group.txt file.
 One can further use regular expressions to subselect new groups based on needs.

 :::{figure} datastore_config.png
 :label: fig:datastore_config